Canon 6D vs Fujifilm X-T2

 - More modern: Reflects 3 years and 9 months of technical progress since the 6D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-T2 is the clear winner of the contest (16 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T2 is the clear winner of the contest (21 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 6D vs Fujifilm X-T2